'Trust in the Lord and do good; dwell in the land and enjoy safe pasture.' Psalm 37:3

 In school, we regularly discuss staying safe online as part of the wider curriculum.
 We also become 'Internet Legends' with Interland, an online adventure that teaches the key lessons of internet safety through four fun, challenging games. https://beinternetlegends.withgoogle.com/en-gb/interland

 Safer Schools helps entire school communities to better protect themselves in the Digital World, through delivering contemporary and relevant safeguarding information to teachers, pupils, parents and carers.

 Download the app today and contact the school office for the access codes.

 The Department for Digital, Culture, Media & Sport has released a guide to help everyone to know how to stay safe online: The coronavirus (COVID-19) outbreak has impacted everyone’s daily lives.
 More people are working from home, looking after children and spending time online.
 Now more than ever, it is important for everyone to know how to stay connected, stay safe online, check the facts and remember to take a break.
 Click the link to see the full guidance along with additional advice for parents and carers.

 Showing an interest and just chatting can help you find out about what their child is doing online.
 Find out more from the West Yorkshire Police website here.

-New Snap Maps Feature- E-safety concerns:
+Snap Maps Feature- E-safety concerns:

-It has come to our attention that Snapchat now has a feature where users can share posts on a Snap Map.
+Snapchat now has a feature where users can share posts on a Snap Map.
 Snap Map allows users to search maps for public posts and then zoom in to find the exact location of the user.
 It also lets people locate their 'friends' on a map that is accurate enough to determine where people live.
 Please remember that the minimum age to hold a Snapchat account is 13 in compliance with the Children's Online Privacy Protection Act.
 If you or your children do use this app please find the information in the link below on how to switch off location sharing.